hobuinc/greyhound/doc/clientDevelopment.rst

 The Read Query
 ===============================================================================

 This query returns binary point data from a given resource.

-Read queries return, in addition to the selected binary data, an indicator for the number of points returned.
-For the HTTP interface, this is given via HTTP header as ``X-Greyhound-Num-Points``.

-For the WebSocket interface, first a standard response (as described in `WebSocket Interface`_) is returned, which is then followed by the binary data.
-For this interface, the number of points is added via the ``numPoints`` key in the initial JSON response.
+Following the binary point data, 4 bytes that indicate the number of points in the response are appended.
+These may be parsed as a 32-bit unsigned integer, transmitted in network byte order.
+If the last 4 bytes are zero, then those 4 bytes shall be the only 4 bytes in the response.

 Unindexed
 -------------------------------------------------------------------------------